NieneB/InternshipReport/index.md

 Interactivity will be added to the transect line, letting the user define the transect line themselves and explore the different objects located on and around the transect line.

 #### Mood board
-For design ideas and color use a mood board was made.
+For design ideas and colour use a mood board was made.
 Pictures from the Internet combined with fonts.
 Search terms were, living heritage, cultural heritage, transect , old transect map and more.
 One of the main inspirations was the following image:

 <figure>